coreshop/CoreShop/docs/docs/03_Development/08_Index_and_Filters/02_Filter/01_Custom_Filter.md

-# CoreShop Filter - Create Custom Filter
+# Filter - Create Custom Filter

 **1**.
 We need to create 2 new files:
     - FormType for processing the Input Data